myb-project/guide/en/gh_runners.md

 ## Introduction

 [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) give private repositories the ability to easily create a pipeline [CI/CD](https://en.wikipedia.org/wiki/CI/CD), placing a certain [YAML](https://en.wikipedia.org/wiki/YAML) file in the repository structure.
-At the time of this writing (second half of 2022), by default, jobs are executed in the environment which is launched in [Azure](https://azure.microsoft.com) as [Standard_DS2_v2](https://docs.microsoft.com/en-us/azure/virtual-machines/dv2-dsv2-series) virtial machines:
+At the time of this writing (second half of 2022), by default, jobs are executed in the environment which is launched in [Azure](https://azure.microsoft.com) as [Standard_DS2_v2](https://docs.microsoft.com/en-us/azure/virtual-machines/dv2-dsv2-series) virtual machines:

 |                                   |                                       |
 |-----------------------------------| ------------------------------------- |